Curriculum

 During the second year of fellowship, fellows will have the option to choose between an additional month on the Mount Sinai Inpatient HIV service or pursuing the Transplant ID track depending on their career interests.

 • The Solid Organ Transplant (SOT) ID services consults on patients after liver, kidney, heart and small bowel transplant in addition to helping manage infectious complications in these patients before transplant, including infections in patients with ventricular assist devices and total artificial hearts.
-With our growing transplant services, the SOT ID consult service has been expanded into SOT A for liver, kidney and intestinal transplant and SOT B for heart transplant and cardiac devices.
+With our growing transplant services, the SOT ID consult service has been expanded into SOT A for liver, kidney and intestinal transplant and SOT B for heart transplant and cardiac devices, and lung transplant.
 Fellows will spend half of their SOT ID rotations (2 weeks) on SOT A and half on SOT B.

 • The BMT/Oncology ID service sees patients with malignancies including hematologic malignancies (such as leukemia, lymphoma, myeloma, myelodysplastic syndrome), patients undergoing autologous and allogenic stem cell transplants, and solid oncology patients.